vmware-samples/secureclouds-remediation-jobs/remediation_worker/jobs/azure_storage_account_allow_https_traffic_only/README.md

-# Close Port 22 for a Network Security Group
+# Allow only https traffic to the storage account

-This job blocks public access to port 22.
+This job enables only secure traffic to the storage account

 ### Applicable Rule

 #### Rule ID:
-5c8c26847a550e1fb6560cab
+5c8c269a7a550e1fb6560cdb

 #### Rule Name:
-The security group allows access to SSH port (22)
+Secure connections are not enabled for storage transactions

 ## Getting Started

 ### Prerequisites

-The provided Azure service principal must have permissions to make changes to the network security groups and security rules.
+The provided Azure service principal must have permissions to make changes to the storage accounts.

-Details for the permissions can be found [here](https://docs.microsoft.com/en-us/azure/virtual-network/manage-network-security-group#permissions):
+Details for the permissions can be found [here](https://docs.microsoft.com/en-us/azure/role-based-access-control/built-in-roles#storage-account-contributor):

 ### Running the script